andikleen/ftracer/README.md

 	[Switching to thread 1 (Thread 0x7ffff7615700 (LWP 23177))]
 	#0  main () at test.c:28
 	28              f1(3, 4, 5);
-	  TIME  DELTA  THR  CALLER                  CALLEE     ARGS
+        TIME    DELTA THR FUNC                      ARGS
-	  0.00   0.00    1  main+41              -> f1         1 2 3
+        0.00     0.00   1 f1                        1 2 3
-	  0.04   0.04    1  f1+25                -> f2         10 11 12
+        0.03     0.03   1   f2                      a b c
-	  0.09   0.05    1  f2+25                -> f3         1 2 3
+        0.05     0.02   1     f3                    1 2 3
-	  0.13   0.04    1  f1+25                -> f3         4 5 6
-	  0.17   0.04    1  f1+45                -> f2         20 21 22
-	  0.21   0.03    1  f2+25                -> f3         1 2 3
-	  0.25   0.04    1  f1+45                -> f3         4 5 6
-	  0.30   0.05    1  main+41              -> f3         7 8 9
+        ...

-When multiple threads are active they are displayed side by side.
-With many threads thi may require a very wide terminal (plus a very small font)
+When multiple threads are active they are displayed interleaved side by side.
+With many threads this may require a very wide terminal (plus a very small font) This can be useful to look for race conditions.
+This mode is only supported by gdb, not by the C dumper.

 Limits:

-The trace buffer size per thread is hard coded, but can be changed in the Makefile and rebuilding ftracer.o.
-Each entry currently takes 56 bytes. static symbols cannot be resolved to names right now from the program (compile with -Dstatic= if needed or use gdb) The tracer cannot see uninstrumented and inlined functions.
+The trace buffer size per thread is hard coded, but can be changed in the Makefile and rebuilding ftracer.o. static symbols cannot be resolved to names right now from the program (compile with -Dstatic= if needed or use the gdb ftracer command) The tracer cannot see uninstrumented and inlined functions.
 There are some circumstances that confuse the nesting heuristic.
+With gcc 4.8 you may need to also disable shrink-wrapping.
-To trace dynamically linked functions in standard libraries you can use ltrace instead.
+To trace dynamically linked functions in standard libraries -- like malloc -- you can use ltrace instead.